Modern coastal California single-family home with ocean views in Newport Beach, manicured landscaping, professional property

 Credit and Rental History Deep Dive

-• Credit scores above 700 (we make exceptions for strong income + clean rental history)
+• Credit score above 700 (I'll flex for strong income paired with clean rental history)

 Lifestyle Fit and Expectations Alignment

-This is the softer, harder-to-quantify piece—but it matters.
-During showings and application interviews, we assess whether the tenant's lifestyle aligns with the property.
-A young family looking for a long-term home in a top-rated school district (like Newport-Mesa Unified or Laguna Beach Unified) is a different retention profile than a tech executive on a two-year assignment.
-We don't discriminate, but we do ask questions that help us understand intent: How long do you plan to stay?
-What drew you to this neighborhood?
+During showings, I watch how applicants talk about the property.
+A family hunting near Newport-Mesa Unified or Laguna Beach Unified looks different from a tech contractor on a two-year assignment.
+We don't discriminate, but we do ask intent questions.
+How long do you plan to stay?
+What brought you to this neighborhood?
 Do you have kids enrolled locally?
-The answers inform our leasing recommendations to owners.
+The answers shape my leasing recommendations to owners.

 Communication Cadence That Builds Trust